kubesphere/website/content/en/docs/application-store/external-apps/gitlab-app.md

 ---
-title: "GitLab App"
+title: "Deploy GitLab on KubeSphere"
-keywords: 'kubernetes, kubesphere, gitlab, app-store'
+keywords: 'Kubernetes, KubeSphere, GitLab, app-store'
-description: 'How to deploy GitLab'
+description: 'How to deploy GitLab on KubeSphere'
+linkTitle: "Deploy GitLab on KubeSphere"
 weight: 2240
 ---